LisaHackett97/MS1-Dog-Daycare/README.md

  - Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers, using dev tools.
     - One image not displaying.
 Issue resolved by correcting file path.
     - Site now rendering as expected.
     - Testing made 1 bug clear: active menu item is not showing as expected.
 Document in Bugs section.
-Not a browser issue
+Not a browser issue.

+- Site then viewed in landscape mode on xs, small, medium, large and extra large sizes on chrome and edge.
+    - One issue: fieldset was showing too  narrow in landscape, with elements overflowing.
+    - Resolved by changing the bootstrap class on fieldset to col-sm-8 and removing the max-width css property.

 - Menu/Nav bar items manually tested on all pages Paw/business icon on left: click and will brings user back to home page